Akwete

 In the early 19th-century Akwete was one of the main destinations of Aro slave traders and they brought Igbo and other people they had enslaved or purchased from other enslavers to the coast.
 One of the people who was brought to Akwete by this trade was Jaja of Opobo who later became the king of the city-state of Opobo.
 Akwete was also involved in the palm oil trade, and when Jaja was brought there while enslaved in about 1830 the palm oil trade had become the main export trade of Akwete.

 Etymology

 The origin of the name Akwete has over the years been a subject of controversy.

 There is a version that asserts that the name Akwete emanated or originated from 'Aku-Ete'.
 This version is of the opinion that the name Akwete was derived from the rope palm tree cutters use in climbing the trees known as Ete.
 Another popular opinion is that the word emanates from the Ndoki Weaving Technology which Akwete women are famous for.

 Climate

 The climate in Akwete is uncomfortable year-round and warm and foggy during the wet and dry seasons.
-The average annual temperature ranges from 67 to 90 degrees Fahrenheit, rarely falling below 60 or rising above 93.
+The average annual temperature ranges from 67 to 90 F, rarely falling below 60 °F or rising above 93 °F.

 It is not fully meaningful to talk about hot and cold seasons in Akwete because the temperature there varies so little from season to season.